 Then Roger Moore makes a rather anticlimactic debut screen appearance as Bond, lying in bed with an Italian agent.
-I thought it was effective to introduce him so nonchalantly, as the grand reveal of George Lazenby in OHMSS felt a little strange to me.
+I thought it was effective to introduce him so nonchalantly, as the grand reveal of George Lazenby in OHMSS felt a little too cheeky to me.
 Overall, as I did with Lazenby, I found Moore to be an acceptable Bond.
-I will admit it took me a little while to become comfortable with his slight build and gentler demeanor; he felt classier, if not as smooth as his predecessors.
-For me, the progression of Bond from Connery to Lazenby to Moore was a gradual transition into the more gentlemanly Bond that I had always pictured, so ultimately I was willing to accept it and move on.
+I will admit it took me a little while to become comfortable with his slighter build and gentler demeanor; he felt classier, if not as smooth as his predecessors.
+For me, the progression of Bond from Connery to Lazenby to Moore was a gradual transition into the more gentlemanly Bond that I had always imagined in my mind, so ultimately I was willing to accept it and move on.

 Speaking of which, the action in the movie is very watchable, particularly the aforementioned boat chase.
-The only problem I had with them is that the bad guys in Live and Let Die have got to be some of the worst drivers ever.
-They’re flying motorcycles off ramps and dying, veering off roads and into rivers, destroying planes in hangars due to a refusal to slow down during sharp turns, speeding boats into trees and cop cars.
-They’re conveniently handicapped in judgment when they’re behind the wheel of a moving vehicle.
+The only problem I have with them was that the bad guys in Live and Let Die have to be some of the worst drivers ever.
+They’re flying motorcycles off ramps and dying, veering off roads and into rivers, plowing into parked planes at full speed, throttling boats into trees and cop cars.
+In short, they’re conveniently handicapped in judgment when they’re behind the wheel of a moving vehicle.
 Nice for the action choreographer, but a little nonsensical nonetheless.

-Jane Seymour is Solitaire, the tarot reading Bond girl who works under the film’s villain, Mr. Big, and another “bad girl turned good” by Bond.
-I didn’t recognize her at first, because I’d never seen her at this point in her career; she was really quite stunning, though I might consider her more “cute” than “sexy” here.
-On top of that, she was one of the few Bond girls with legitimate acting chops, which is more than I can say of the other Bond girl who gets significant screen time, Rosie Carver (played by Gloria Hendry).
+Jane Seymour is Solitaire, the tarot reading Bond girl who works for the film’s villain, Mr. Big (played by Yaphet Kotto), and another “bad girl turned good” by Bond.
+I didn’t recognize her at first, because I’d never seen her at this point in her career; she’s fairly stunning here.
+On top of that, she’s one of the few Bond girls with legitimate acting chops, which is more than I can say for the other Bond girl who gets significant screen time, Rosie Carver (played by Gloria Hendry).
 Geez Louise, she could not act her way out of an invisible box.
-It was absolutely embarrassing to watch her on screen, and I was almost relieved when she was finally offed by the silliest voodoo scarecrow I’ve ever seen.
+It’s absolutely embarrassing to watch her on screen, and I was almost relieved when she was finally offed by the silliest voodoo scarecrow I’ve ever seen.

-My favorite moment: Mr. Big, who in my opinion was an interesting but relatively forgettable villain, is engaged in the final struggle with Bond.
-Bond places a special capsule in Mr. Big’s mouth, causing him to expand like Professor Klump, float to the ceiling, and explode.
+Favorite moment: Mr. Big, who in my opinion is an interesting but relatively forgettable villain, is engaged in the final struggle with Bond.
+Bond forces a special capsule into Mr. Big’s mouth, causing him to expand like Professor Klump, float to the ceiling, and explode.
 Wow.